troykelly/live-news-break/prompt.md

 Students from Riverside High School have won the national robotics competition held in Sydney.
 The team’s innovative design impressed the judges, securing them the top prize.
 Congratulations to the Riverside Robotics Team!
 [SFX: ARTICLE BREAK]
 In other news, the City Council has approved plans for a new park in the downtown area.
 The park will feature green spaces, a playground, and a community garden.
 Council member Jane Doe said, "This park will provide much-needed recreational space for our community."
-[SFX: ARTICLE BREAK]
+[SFX: NEWS OUTRO]
+It's currently clearing rain in Sydney, with a top of 16 tomorrow.
 That’s all for now.
 Stay tuned to 98.7 FM for more updates throughout the day.
 This is Alex Smith, thanks for listening.
-[SFX: NEWS OUTRO]
 ```

 ### Final Notes: